jing-openai/mdtest/install.md

 # Installation Guide

-This guide page gives instructions on how to build and test TEngine on your system.
+This guide gives instructions on how to build and test TEngine on your system.

 ## 1. Preparation